Testing ChatGPT Ads Before the Market Crowds In

 The takeaway

-Testing ChatGPT ads or any comparable early paid surface is not about chasing novelty.
+Testing ChatGPT ads or any comparable early paid surface isn’t about chasing novelty.